 Other Important Information About Personal Capital

-With the formal review of the Personal Capital service complete, there are just a few loose ends to tie up.
+With the formal review of the Personal Capital aggregator service complete, there are just a few loose ends to tie up.
 In no particular order:

 Email Updates: You can choose to get daily or weekly emails that contain activity on your accounts.
 I chose to get the weekly email.
 When I receive it, right there in the subject line is how much my portfolio was up or down for the week.
 You can also get alerts for weekly changes in your net worth or even bill reminders.
 Of course, you can turn this off too and not receive any emails.

 When they called me, I didn’t know the number so I didn’t answer.
 They left a voicemail telling me who they were and why they were calling.
 They also sent me an email.
 They then called again a few days later.
 I politely told them I wasn’t interested and I haven’t heard from them since.